 - Risk assessment;

 - Result from information crosscheck:

-- Information obtained from third party;
+- party;

-- Information about types of taxes or specific industries;
+- or specific industries;

 - Information of particular taxpayer; and

 - Location of enterprise, etc.

-If the tax auditors find any grounds (e.g., under-declared tax, non-compliance, etc.), they can issue a tax reassessment notice.
+If the tax auditors find any grounds (e.g., under-declared tax, noncompliance, etc.), they can issue a tax reassessment notice.
 Any reassessed tax will be subject to penalties as follows:

-- 10% if the taxpayer is negligent

-- 25% if the taxpayer is seriously negligent

-- 40% if it is a unilateral tax reassessment
+- negligent - 40% if it is a unilateral tax reassessment